 Erected 1995 by The Alachua County Historical Commission and the Florida Department of State.
 (Marker Number F- 353.)

 Location.
-29° 35.752′ N, 82° 13.672′ W. Marker is in Rochelle, Florida, in Alachua County.
-Marker is at the intersection of County Road 234 and County Road Touch for map.
+Touch for map.
 Marker is in this post office area: Gainesville FL 32641, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Madison Starke Perry (approx. 3.1 miles away); Daniel Scott Plantation (approx. 4.3 miles away); Alachua Sink (approx. 4.6 miles away); Gainesville’s Only Artesian Spring (approx. 5.1 miles away); Boulware Springs Water Works Building (approx. 5.1 miles away); Jesse Johnson Finley (approx. 5.7 miles away); Evergreen Cemetery (approx. 5.8 miles away); Matheson House (approx. 6.7 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Madison Starke Perry (approx. 3.1 miles away); Daniel Scott Plantation (approx. 4.3 miles away); Alachua Sink (approx. 4.6 miles away); Living Links to Florida's Past (approx. 4.6 miles away); A Cattle Economy (approx. 4.6 miles away); Trains Rumbled Overhead (approx. 4.7 miles away); Gainesville’s Only Artesian Spring (approx. 5.1 miles away); Boulware Springs Water Works Building (approx. 5.1 miles away).

 Categories. • Agriculture • Railroads & Streetcars • Settlements & Settlers • Wars, US Indian •

 Credits.
 This page was last revised on July 23, 2017.
 This page originally submitted on April 20, 2012, by Mike Stroud of Bluffton, South Carolina.
 This page has been viewed 713 times since then and 19 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 20, 2012, by Mike Stroud of Bluffton, South Carolina.